 - 6. There is a \$20.00 flat fee for participating in Showmanship, regardless of the number of entries per exhibitor.
 This fee will cover all Showmanship classes.
-There is no fee for Exploration age Showmanship, or all other Small Animals. - 7.
+There is no fee for Exploration age Showmanship, or all other small animal pet show. - 7.
 The fee is \$35.00 for the first horse entered.
 The fee for additional horses entered is \$5.00 per class and an office fee of \$10.00.
 Fees are to be paid at the time of entering the Fairgrounds.
 Stalls will not be available during the show.
 Plan to show out of your trailer. - 8.
 Parking: Parking is a flat fee of \$15 per family.
 There will be no parking passes issued. - 9.
+4-H clubs/exhibitors must furnish their own wheelbarrow, rakes, scoops, etc., in the livestock areas.
+The State Fair does not furnish these items. - 10.
 Be present to check out exhibits at the scheduled time.
 Extension office and State Fair are not responsible for exhibits not picked up at end of the fair.
-All first-place exhibits in youth hall will be held for entry at the state fair. - 10.
-Only one name per entry will be accepted. - 11.
+All first-place exhibits in youth hall will be held for entry at the state fair. - 11.
 All Youth Hall exhibits must have been completed in the previous 2 years by the exhibitor AND have never been exhibited in any county fair.
 Exhibitors may not enter any item more than once even if enrolled in the same project again.
 Exhibitors found to be in violation of this rule will be disqualified from all classes in that project.
 If found to be in violation of this rule a 2nd time, all projects will be removed from Youth Hall without awards. - 12.
-Any 4-H member may enter county only open classes for which no 4-H project is available but must be enrolled in the project for all other classes. - 13.
-A. Youth Hall Posters may be no larger than 14 x 22 inches (this is half of a standard sheet of poster board).
-Posters are defined as any flat paper, foamboard, cardboard, or other backing appropriate for hanging on the wall for display.
-Flat items placed on stands or with stands attached will be considered posters and the stands will not be utilized for display.
+Any 4-H member may enter county only open classes for which no 4-H project is available but must be enrolled in the project for all other classes.

+13. A. Youth Hall Posters

+- Maximum size: 14" x 22" (half of a standard poster board). - Defined as any flat paper, foam board, cardboard, or other backing suitable for wall display. - No stands permitted-must be wall-appropriate.

-B. Youth Hall Display boards may be no larger than 18 x 48 inches (this is a small size display board, or half of a standard display board.)
-Display boards are defined as scored, freestanding science boards that may be purchased at any school supply store.
-These are boards made freestanding by the sides being folded slightly.
+B. Youth Hall Display Boards

+- Maximum size: 18" x 48" (half of a standard tri-fold display board). - Defined as scored, freestanding science boards found at school supply stores. - Must be freestanding by folding in the sides slightly.

+C. Other Exhibit Boards

-C. Youth Hall Exhibit bases for three dimensional vertical displays may be no larger than 24 x 24 inches.
-A vertical display is defined as an exhibit with a solid base where the exhibit rises up from.
-This would apply to small engines, Self-Determined, or any other appropriate 3-D Display.
+- Base size for three-dimensional vertical displays: No larger than 24" x 24". - Defined as exhibits with a solid base where the display rises vertically (e.g., Small Engines, Self-Determined, or other 3-D exhibits).